jhumelsine/jhumelsine.github.io/_posts/2025-10-31-singleton.md

 >
 >__CM Dev__: _Silence_

 This is an excellent example of the [Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) (POLA).
 The code did something that absolutely astonished me once I was alerted of the actual behavior.
 This project was the poster child for POLA.
-I'm sure I'll include more POLA examples in the future.
-(TBD)
+More POLA and other Cautionary Tales can be found at [Cautionary Tales and Principle of Least Astonishment](https://jhumelsine.github.io/table-of-contents#cautionary-tales-and-principle-of-least-astonishment).

 The only way to get around this issue was to create a bespoke XML file with my own TimeOut value.
 It was a pain, since the XML grammar rules were extremely confusing.
 I never figured them out.
 The XML parser developer was on my team.
 Whenever I needed a new XML file, I would describe what I needed to him, and he'd guide me.
 I have no idea how our application developers would ever figure out how to use it.